paulggin/ibm-quantum-coherence-characterization/README.md

 ## Development Notes

 Built with AI assistance (Claude) for boilerplate, syntax lookup, and debugging.
-Architecture, algorithm choices, and physics/math implementation are my own.